econ-ark/econ-ark-tools/Virtual/README.md

 1. Disable secure-boot on your machine; or
 1. Seek instructions on the internet for installing Ubuntu on your particular machine

+(Machines new enough to have secure boot probably are powerful enough to use the [VirtualBox](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Machine/VirtualBox) method)

 In addition to the contents of [XUBUNTARK-MIN](#XUBUNTARK-MIN), the MAX version includes a full installation of:

 1. Anaconda 3